 - Dec 2019 - up by at least 25 bps: 1.8% same as last week

 - Dec 2019 - down by at least 25 bps: 13.0% up from 11.6% last week

 CD Interest Rate Forecasts

-Short-term CD rates will likely hold pretty steady until the odds of a Fed rate hike or cut grows.
+As I mentioned last week, I think short-term CD rates will generally hold pretty steady until the odds of a Fed rate hike or cut grows.
 Long-term CD rates may have downward pressure for some time until we see strong economic data that increases the odds of a Fed rate hike.